Rory Gilmore: Storylines

 Rory dreams of studying at Harvard University and gets accepted into the prestigious and fictional Chilton Academy, where she stays for her sophomore, junior, and senior years of high school.
 To pay tuition, Lorelai asks for money from her estranged wealthy parents, Richard and Emily.
 They agree to pay for Rory's education on the condition that the two come to their house every Friday night for dinner.
 Before leaving Stars Hollow High School, Rory meets Dean Forester (Jared Padalecki).
-Rory almost convinced herself not to go to Chilton because of not wanting to leave Dean, but after learning of the huge sacrifices her mother made, she decides to go to Chilton.
+Rory almost convinced herself not to go to Chilton because she did not want to leave Dean, but after learning of her mother's huge sacrifices, she decided to go to Chilton.
 Rory and Dean date for two seasons, only breaking up once when Dean told Rory he loved her on their 3-month anniversary, and she replied that she would have to think about it, but they eventually reconcile.
 Dean escorts Rory when she is presented to society at a debutante ball hosted by her grandmother's chapter of the Daughters of the American Revolution.
-During her time at Chilton, Rory becomes engaged in a feud with close academic rival, Paris Geller.
+While at Chilton, Rory becomes engaged in a feud with a close academic rival, Paris Geller.
 Though the two later become friends, the rivalry continues into their university studies.
-Rory reluctantly runs for student government with Paris and wins, and writes for the Chilton paper, The Franklin.
+Rory reluctantly agrees to run as Paris's vice president for student government and wins.
+She also writes for the Chilton paper, The Franklin.
+Rory and Paris join the "Puffs", a secret sorority at Chilton.

-When she meets Jess Mariano (Milo Ventimiglia), Rory begins to falls in love with him.
+When she meets Jess Mariano (Milo Ventimiglia), Rory begins to fall in love with him.
 They become friends first but start to date after Dean breaks up with Rory because he sees that Rory likes Jess.
 However, various problems make their relationship difficult.
 After Jess skips school to go to work at Walmart, causing him to be unable to graduate or to take Rory to Prom, Jess decides to leave to go to California to see his estranged father, effectively breaking up with Rory.
-Jess does not tell Rory he is leaving, but later calls and does not say anything on the phone, until Rory caught on that it was him and revealed that she might have loved him but would just have to get over it.
+Jess does not tell Rory he is leaving but later calls and does not say anything on the phone until Rory catches on that it is him and reveals that she might have loved him but would just have to get over it.
 Later that year, still upset, Jess returns and tells Rory that he loves her and then leaves again.